 Other rooms where a sensor can help

-- Baby’s room: Placing a sensor in the baby’s room can help make sure the room is at an ideal temperature.
+- Baby’s room: A sensor in the baby’s room can help make sure the room is at an ideal temperature.

-- Bedrooms: Putting a sensor in your bedroom can help keep your room comfortable while you sleep.
+- Bedrooms: A sensor in your bedroom can help keep your room comfortable while you sleep.

 - Extra large rooms: Very large rooms may not heat or cool as quickly as the rest of the house.
-Adding a sensor to an extra large room can help keep you more comfortable.
+A sensor in an extra large room can help keep you more comfortable.

-- If a sensor is placed outside of the thermostat zone, the zones in your home will probably be too hot or cold and your system may use more energy than you expect.
-Your system will also probably not start or stop when you expect it to.
+- If you place a sensor outside of the thermostat zone, the zones in your home will probably be too hot or cold.
+Your system may use more energy than you expect, and it will also probably not start or stop when you expect it to.

 Note: You can connect a sensor to more than one thermostat.
-However, we only recommend doing this if you have two Nest thermostats: one that only controls heating and one that only controls cooling.
+However, we only recommend this setup if you have one Nest thermostat that only controls heating and one that only controls cooling.

 The Nest Temperature Sensor is wireless and easy to install.
 You have two options: